forcedotcom/DeskMobileSDK-iOS/README.md

 ```ogdl
 github "forcedotcom/DeskMobileSDK-iOS" ~> 4.0
 ```
-Run `carthage` to build the framework and drag the built `DeskKit.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `DeskKit.framework` into your Xcode project.

 **IMPORTANT: Currently we only support prebuilt frameworks.
 If you run carthage with `--no-use-binaries` option, you will get an error.**